reusahn/Unity-Unreal-Interaction-Research/02_AR_based_Style_Transfer/Erin_Collaboration/README.md

 ---

 ## 🧩 Overview
-**Erin Collaboration** is an interactive photo installation that recreates the distinctive **animation style of artist Erin** as a real-time AR filter within **Unity**.
+**Erin Collaboration** is an interactive AI photo installation that transforms the human figure into the **distinctive animation style of artist Erin** in real time.
-The system detects the human subject through segmentation and transforms only the person into Erin’s visual style, while preserving the **real-world background** as is.
+The system detects the subject through segmentation and applies Erin’s painterly, hand-drawn look only to the **person**, while maintaining the **real-world background** unchanged.

-This hybrid rendering technique creates a striking contrast between **stylized character and realistic environment**, blurring the boundary between animation and reality.
+This hybrid rendering process creates a dynamic contrast between **animation and reality**, allowing the participant to step directly into Erin’s visual world.

-Visitors can instantly print their transformed portraits within the installation, turning the space into a **live AI photo studio** where technology, illustration, and human presence coexist.
+Captured portraits are automatically printed through a connected photo printer, turning the installation into a **live AI photo booth** where illustration, technology, and human expression merge.

 ---